mpvharmelen/mega3t/README.md

 > So what is this Mega3T thing?

-Mega3T (Mega Tic-Tac-Toe), is a game based on the well-known timekiller tic-tac-toe (3t).
+Mega3T (Mega Tic-Tac-Toe), more commonly known as Ultimate Tic Tac Toe or Extreme Tic Tac Toe, is a game based on the well-known timekiller tic-tac-toe (3t).
 It's a bit bigger though...

 > How do you play it then?